 The dialogue in Jack Reacher shows the brilliance of Lee Child’s writing paired with old-school Hollywood wit.
 Take the scene early on where District Attorney Rodin (Richard Jenkins) talks with Detective Emerson (David Oyelowo).
 It’s an info dump scene, a scene that exists purely to set up our main character.
 Except, McQuarrie does it with a smirk but never in a winking way.

 Emerson and Oyelowo banter back and forth but do so in a way that feels natural while also letting us know how accomplished and mysterious Reacher is.
 The scene culminates in one of my favorite character entrances ever, where Rodin asks how one even finds Reacher.
 Emerson says, “My guess is you don’t.
 He finds you.”
 The two are interrupted by Rodin’s secretary telling them, “A Mister Reacher is here to see you.”

 We meet James Barr’s attorney Helen Rodin (Rosamund Pike), in the following scene.
 Reacher notices the last name and correctly pins her as the D.A.’s daughter.
-Emerson then leaves with one of the terrific honest lines of, “Reacher, weird meeting you.”
+Emerson then leaves with a terrificly honest line of, “Reacher, weird meeting you.”
 Reacher shakes his hand, “Likewise.”
 The scene is of emblematic of what makes Jack Reacher so much fun to watch.